WICG/turtledove/FLEDGE_k_anonymity_server.md

 be issued tokens with its assigned `b`, and it can spend those tokens as it wishes to make `Join` calls to the server.

-We will operate a Trust Token issuer specific to this server and these tokens;
-we'll call this issuer **`Sign`**.
+We will operate a Trust Token issuer specific to this server and these tokens; we'll call this issuer **`Sign`**.
 In our current proposal, `Sign` will require, at least initially for desktop Chrome, that the user be signed-in to Chrome with a Google Account.
-Requiring sign-in lets us rate limit the number of tokens issued to a given user, assign each user a stable, but resettable, value for `b`, and prevent naive abuse of `Join` by anonymous users.
+Requiring sign-in lets us rate limit the number of tokens issued to a given user, assign each user a stable value for `b`, and prevent naive abuse of `Join` by anonymous users.
 Even though the user is signed-in, and Google Account credentials are used to issue Trust Tokens, the Trust Tokens received by `Join` [cannot be linked](https://github.com/WICG/trust-token-api#cryptographic-property-unlinkability) back to the Google Account they were issued to.
 The Trust Token issuer can learn which users join a large number of interest groups.
 To guard against